nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf53/features_nrf53.rst

 You can use either the SoftDevice Controller or the Zephyr Bluetooth LE Controller for this sample.
 See :ref:`ug_ble_controller` for more information.

-For the application core, the |NCS| provides a series of :ref:`Bluetooth Low Energy samples <ble_samples>`, in addition to the :ref:`Bluetooth samples in Zephyr <zephyr:bluetooth-samples>`.
+For the application core, the |NCS| provides a series of :ref:`Bluetooth Low Energy samples <ble_samples>`, in addition to the :zephyr:code-sample-category:`bluetooth` samples.
 |multi_image|

 .. note::